opnsense/docs/source/relations/m0n0wall.rst

 Manuel Kasper and continues to offer all the sources, website & forum content both as a historical reference as well as to preserve knowledge gained.

-The OPNsense core team want to thank Manuel for all this effort as for him OPNsense would not have been possible.
+The OPNsense core team would like to thank Manuel for all his efforts, as without him OPNsense would not have been possible.